-Moreover, such divide-and-conquer setting is dynamical.
-During training, pixels stay near the decision boundary from clean samples are initially set to the ``auxiliary branch''.
-They become more insensitive to perturbation in the network, and finally move back to the ``main branch'' for processing.
-Such dynamical procedure is implemented by training a ``mask branch'' via unsupervised learning.
+Moreover, such a divide-and-conquer setting is dynamic.
+During training, pixels near the decision boundary from clean samples are initially set to the ``auxiliary branch''.
+They become more insensitive to perturbations in the ``auxiliary branch'', and finally move back to the ``main branch'' for processing.
+Such a dynamic procedure is implemented by training a ``mask branch''.
 With this mechanism, our method reduces performance deterioration over clean samples.
-Experiments manifest that such mechanism also improves robustness towards adversarial samples.
+Experiments manifest that such a mechanism also improves robustness towards adversarial samples.
 Another notable advantage of our proposed DDC-AT is that branches apart from the main one can be abandoned during inference.
 Thus parameters and computation cost remain almost the same.
 We conduct extensive experiments with various segmentation models on both PASCAL VOC 2012~\cite{everingham2010pascal} and Cityscapes~\cite{cordts2016cityscapes} datasets.
-Our standard adversarial training strategy is effective to improve the robustness of semantic segmentation networks.
-Our new DDC-AT strategy further boost the effectiveness of defense.
-It yields superior performance under both white- and blackbox adversarial attack.
-Our main contribution is threefold. \begin{itemize} \item It is the first attempt (up to paper submission) to have comprehensive exploration on the effect of adversarial training for semantic segmentation.
+It is validated that our standard adversarial training strategy is effective to improve the robustness of segmentation networks, and our new DDC-AT strategy further boosts the effect of defense.
+It yields superior performance under both white- and black-box attacks.

+In summary, our main contribution is threefold. \begin{itemize} \item It is the first attempt to have a comprehensive exploration on the effect of adversarial training for semantic segmentation.
 Our standard adversarial training can be treated as a strong baseline to evaluate defense strategies for semantic segmentation networks. \item We propose the DDC-AT to notably improve the defense performance of segmentation networks on both clean and adversarial samples. \item We conduct experiments with various model structures on different datasets, which manifest the effectiveness and generality of DDC-AT. \end{itemize}